 The above MBA areas are underpinned by the normal management and governance undergraduate and honours programs.
 Here, each management and governance undergraduate subject is designed into a collective build process that ultimately delivers a key graduate skill set suitable to the needs of tomorrow’s corporate leaders.

 Dr Josephine Pryce - Head, Governance and Management

 In tourism we work to make people happier.
 It has been said that tourism is the biggest happiness industry on the planet, and the overwhelming positivity of the tourism sector is a personal benefit for most graduates and tourism employees.
 At James Cook University we have a set of achievements in tourism that are unmatched by other Australian Universities.
 Over 25 years ago, JCU was the first in the country to establish a tourism degree with support of key national industry organisations.
 We have achieved the highest ranking for our research and study of tourism in the Research Excellence in Australia rankings and JCU tourism staff have won many teaching awards.
-We have a big “family” of graduates across the world, almost 800 people in a range of great careers.
+We have a big “family” of graduates across the world, in a range of great careers.

 Dr Josephine Pryce - Head, Tourism